blukatdevelopment/UnchainedWorldsOld/keeper_info/modules/city_of_southhorn/info.md

 emblemed half plate.

 #### Servant Chambers
-There are several servants working in the house.
+There is a family of servants working in the house.
 They will shoo adventurers out  of their quarters, which have a bed and wooden chest of clothes for each.
 - Rua(M)
 - Paipa(M)
 - Arus(F)